 When Do I Get Discharged from the Hospital?

 For the first 24-hours post gastric sleeve patients are kept in the hospital.
 During this period the vital signs such as pulse rate, blood pressure, respiratory rate, oxygen saturation, etc. are regularly monitored to ensure stable hemodynamic and respiratory status.
 The doctors will also watch out for any early postoperative complication.
 In the absence of complications, patients are usually discharged after 48 hours of laparoscopic gastric sleeve surgery.

 Commencement of Oral Intake

 Oral intake usually starts after the bowel function has been restored and leakage from staple line has been ruled out.
 Restoration of bowel function is evidenced by passage of flatus, the presence of normoactive bowel sounds, and absence of abdominal distension.
 However, when oral intake is finally commenced, you can start with sips of water followed by liquid diet, and subsequently move on to semi-solid foods.
 All these depend on your doctor’s advice.

 When Will I Resume Physical Activity?

-Early ambulation is an important means of preventing deep vein thrombosis which is common in obese patient post-surgery.
-Your doctor may allow you to walk (ambulate) after the first 24 hours of surgery.
+Early ambulation or walking is an essential means of preventing deep vein thrombosis which is common in obese patient post-surgery.
+Your doctor may allow you to walk (ambulate) after the first few hours of surgery.

 Activity will resume gradually.
 Your stomach has been reduced, and you may begin to feel exhausted following little action.
-Thus, you should limit yourself to mild walking around the house, and small non-exhaustive house work.
+Thus, you should limit yourself to mild walking around the house, and little non-exhaustive housework.
 Further exercise will depend on your fitness level as assessed by your doctor.
 Four weeks after your surgery, your doctor may allow you do some low impact aerobic exercises.

 When Will I Get Back To Work?